go-aah/docs/aah-cli-tool.md

 ## Command: new

 `new` command is helps you to quick start new aah Web and API application.
 It is interactive command.
-Just provide appropriate inputs to make use of it.
+Just provide appropriate inputs.

 ```bash
 aah new